Ross Chastain: 2024: Missing the playoffs

-Chastain started the 2024 season with a 21st place finish at the 2024 Daytona 500.
+Chastain started the 2024 season with a 21st-place finish at the 2024 Daytona 500.
 Despite having four top-fives and nine top-tens during the regular season, Chastain would go winless and would miss the playoffs for the first time since 2021.
 During the playoffs, he held off William Byron to win at Kansas.
 Following the Martinsville playoff race, the No. 1 was docked 50 owner and driver points and Chastain and the team were each fined USD100,000 for race manipulation, when Chastain and fellow Chevrolet driver Austin Dillon formed a blockade to allow William Byron to make the Championship 4.
 In addition, Surgen was suspended for the Phoenix finale.

 In the Truck Series, Chastain returned to Niece Motorsports to drive the No. 45 truck to victory lane at Darlington.

 2025

+Ross Chastain's No. 1 Chevrolet at Las Vegas Motor Speedway in 2025.

-Chastain started the 2025 season with a 40th-place DNF at the 2025 Daytona 500.
-Three months later at the 2025 Coca-Cola 600, he ran down and passed the dominant William Byron with five laps to go and scored his first win of the season, making history as he became the first driver in the modern Cup Series era to win a race in which he started last in.
+Chastain started the 2025 season with a 40th-place DNF at Daytona.
+Three months later at Charlotte, he ran down and passed the dominant William Byron with five laps to go and scored his first win of the season, making history as he became the first driver in the modern Cup Series era to win a race in which he started last in.
+Chastain was eliminated from the Playoffs following Charlotte Roval.

+2026

+Ross Chastain's No. 1 Chevrolet at Las Vegas Motor Speedway in 2026.

+Chastain began the 2026 season with a 20th-place finish at Daytona.

+In the O'Reilly Auto Parts Series, Chastain won the rain-shortened race at Charlotte in what would be his first series victory since 2019.
+Following the race, Chastain performed Kyle Busch's signature bow celebration to honor the former Cup Series champion.

 Personal life

 A native of Alva, Florida, Chastain was a watermelon farmer on his family's farm until he turned thirteen.
 He is a graduate of Riverdale High School in Fort Myers.
 Chastain attended Florida Gulf Coast University for a semester before he began racing in the Truck Series.

 While Chastain's father raced as a hobby, Ross is the first generation of his family to race competitively.
 Ross started racing at age twelve after seeing his father's hobby race and seeing other kids his age race.
 Ross is the older brother of Chad Chastain.

 Motorsports pundits and fans have come up with a variety of rhyming monikers for Chastain, such as Ross "The Boss" originally coined by Mike Joy directly following the finish to the 2022 GEICO 500 at Talladega Superspeedway which Chastain won.

+He is the nephew of Roger Chastain, a former stock car racer, who passed away due to COVID-19 complications in 2021, and also of Jane Chastain, the first women's Sportscaster in American History.
+He is the cousin of professional wrestling Referee John Bryan Ledger of the Tampa Bay Professional Wrestling scene.